-2. The Rehabilitation Court May Not Approve the Plan Settlement
+2. The Rehabilitation Court May Not Approve the Amended Plan Settlement

-Because the Plan Settlement contemplates settlement of claims among the Debtor, AAC and the Segregated Account, such settlement will require the approval of the Rehabilitation Court.
-Additionally, because TSA Amendment A, TSA Amendment B, TSA Amendment C and the Cost Allocation Agreement impact the Segregated Account, Rehabilitation Court approval will be required for these agreements as well.
-While the Debtor expects the Rehabilitation Court to approve such settlement and agreements if OCI accepts the Plan Settlement, approval cannot be assured.
+Because the Amended Plan Settlement contemplates settlement of claims among the Debtor, AAC and the Segregated Account, such settlement will require the approval of the Rehabilitation Court.
+Additionally, because the Amended TSA and the Cost Allocation Agreement impact the Segregated Account, Rehabilitation Court approval will be required for these agreements as well.
+While the Debtor expects the Rehabilitation Court to approve such settlement and agreements, approval cannot be assured.

-3. Risks Related to U.S. Federal Tax Characterization of NOLs and the Ambac Consolidated Group Specific to the Plan Settlement Option

-(i) Certain Adverse Tax Consequences Could Result from the Rehabilitation Plan and Possible Substantial Amendments to the Rehabilitation Plan and/or the Initiation of Rehabilitation Proceedings against AAC, Likely Resulting in Adverse Consequences to Holders of Claims against the Debtor
+- 3. Risks Related to U.S. Federal Tax Characterization of NOLs and the Ambac Consolidated Group Specific to the Amended Plan Settlement - (i) Certain Adverse Tax Consequences Could Result from the Rehabilitation Plan and Possible Substantial Amendments to the Rehabilitation Plan and/or the Initiation of Rehabilitation Proceedings against AAC, Likely Resulting in Adverse Consequences to Holders of Claims against the Debtor